 While biased models in academic settings might not cause a lot of harm - other than to examiners' calm - such models are being used in production systems.
 This seems to be quite a widespread problem as well.
 It can even have deadly consequences.

 Biased data leads to biased models.
 This is such a simple concept, yet so many people who build AI models don't seem to grasp it.
 Identifying biased data can be tricky, as it requires a solid understanding of what the data represents, how it was gathered, and what it is to be used for.

 More insidiously, models built with biased data can show very good results.
-They will train well, and they will test well, as long as the test data is from the data set.
-That is, as long as the test data is biased, the model will show good test results.
+They will train well, and they will test well, as long as the test data is from the original, biased, data set.
+That is, as long as the test data is as biased as the training data, the model will show good test results.

 This makes the sourcing and use of an independent testing data set essential.
 And that is probably the number one thing anyone to do to do avoid bias in AI.
 It's not foolproof - there might still be systemic biases in the process that generates the data - but it is an essential first step.